Armir2005/go-bank/README.md

 # go-bank

-go-bank is a simple interactive banking simulation written in Go.
+go-bank is a simple interactive banking simulation written in Go with multiplayer functionality.
 It allows users to create accounts, deposit, withdraw, transfer money, and view account balances and transaction histories through a command-line interface.

 ## Installation